 There are several different types of intervention models, all of which strive to help a person realize how their drug and alcohol use affects those around them and recognize that a problem exists.
 The most common models for a substance abuse intervention are outlined below:

 The Johnson Model

 The Johnson Model is likely the most typical form of intervention for substance abuse, as it is a traditional and confrontational method.
 The American Psychological Association (APA) publishes that the Johnson Model typically involves a person’s primary caregiver initially.
 This person will then form the intervention team out of the individual’s social network, along with a professional interventionist.3

 The ARISE method for interventions is an alternative to traditional confrontational methods and involves the person struggling with addiction right from the beginning.
-There are no secrets with this model, and the support network, caregiver, and individual in need all work collaboratively to get help.4
+There are no secrets with this model, and the interventionist, support network, caregiver, and individual in need all work collaboratively to get help.4